-When I was 26, I got a job that I thought would take me all the way to retirement.
+When I was 26, I got a job, which I thought would take me all the way to retirement.
 It was /is a great job, and for most people, it would be enough.
 I’m a truck driver with a job that allows me to be home every day, off on weekends, with full benefits, and six weeks of vacation.
 Most people would be content with a steady, consistent career, but as I’ve come to realize in my forty-eight years on this planet, I am not most people.

 I write stories, novels, submit them, sign contracts, and I keep grinding.
 Three years ago, I became so inundated in all of my writing processes; I was smart enough to hire a personal assistant, my cousin Tasha Morris.
-She wasn’t very experienced in the areas I needed her for, but I wasn’t all that seasoned myself again.
+She wasn’t very experienced in the areas I needed her for, but I wasn’t all that seasoned myself.
 A certain spark occurs when two driven, creative people begin to whisper daydreams, ideas, and plans to each other.
 When something magical like that happens, the fork in the road is suddenly right in front of you… and the path veers in a direction never previously thought of, and every step down the new path is an exploration of new things.

 I firmly believe a room inside each person’s soul contains every ingredient that person needs to be a better version of themselves.
 Picture a pantry with containers labeled ‘courage’ or ‘creativity’ or ‘fortitude,’ and I’m willing to bet there are no lights on in most people’s inner pantry, and the containers have a layer of dust from not being touched or used.